 I pen this as my flight takes off and flies over the Indian Ocean.
 So here’s a soulful photo journey of this secret beach in India-

 The beaches are clean and gorgeous unlike anywhere else in the country

 The food here drives me crazy.
 Soulful western food prepared by the locals is a must have on Kudle beach (think scrambled eggs, sausages and pancakes!)

 I loved my stay at the organic shacks made up of bamboo and hay.
+And as I was ready for anything which comes my way thanks to all the products I bought at top10bestpro.com I was simply worry free.
 If you happen to go to Gokarna, you must stay in these shacks and not the cemented hotels that are now coming up and promote unsustainable tourism!

 Om beach is famous for its spiritual significance and Lord Shiva’s temple.
 Also it has the famous Namaste Cafe (Although I personally don’t like this place- neither their food nor service is as good as claimed on the internet).
 I’d rather trek to Kudle and eat the inexpensive, delicious meals made by the locals!